-In Hong Kong, any takeover, merger, privatisation and share repurchase activities affecting public companies are regulated by the Codes on Takeovers and Mergers and Share Buy-backs (the Codes) which are issued by the SFC in consultation with the Takeovers and Mergers Panel.
+In Hong Kong, all takeover, merger, privatisation and share buy-back activities affecting public companies are regulated by the Codes on Takeovers and Mergers and Share Buy-backs (Codes) which are issued by the SFC in consultation with the Takeovers and Mergers Panel.

 The Codes are designed to afford fair treatment of shareholders by:

 - mandating disclosure of timely and adequate information to enable shareholders to make an informed decision as to the merits of an offer; and

 - ensuring there is a fair and informed market in the shares of companies affected by takeovers, mergers, privatisations and share buy-backs.